Racquetball: Defensive shots

 Defensive shots are defined as shots which are not returned low to the front wall.

 The ceiling ball shot is the primary defensive shot.
 This is a shot that strikes the ceiling at or near the front wall.
 The ball will bounce once in the forecourt and should then travel in a high arc to arrive as close to, and as vertical to, the back wall as possible.
 Often this is aimed at the corner which would require a backhand return by the opponent.
 This makes it difficult for the opponent to return the ball as he cannot make a full arc of the racquet.
-However, if the ball comes down too long or too short of the back wall, this can allow the opponent a kill shot.
+If the ball comes down too long or too short of the back wall, however, this can allow the opponent a kill shot.

 Another defensive shot is the high Z. Used when the defensive player is near the front wall, the high Z is hit ten feet high or higher into the front wall near a corner.
 The ball then bounces from the side wall all the way to the opposite side wall, usually traveling over the top of the opponent, hitting the opposite side wall with spin.
 The spin will cause the ball to leave the opposite wall almost perpendicular to it.
 This may confuse inexperienced opponents but importantly, if very close to and parallel to the rear wall, makes for a difficult return shot.

 The "around the world" or "3 wall" defensive shot is hit like a pinch shot but high on the wall toward the ceiling.
 It travels around the court in a high trajectory and is an alternative to hitting a ceiling ball.

 Two other defensive shots are used but are less effective.
 If the defensive player is in the backcourt but unable to position himself for a non-defensive shot, he may need to hit the ball off of the back wall.
 The ball often returns without much force and is easily returned.
 The round-the-world shot is hit high into the side wall first so the ball then hits the front wall and then the other side wall, effectively circling the court.
 It can be easily cut off and is rarely used anymore.